 And the Lows…

 We didn’t pay much attention to the weather reports until the week before we would leave for Xela.
 For the past year and a half our family has been based in Mexico’s Riviera Maya, so we were not prepared for temperatures in the low 60’s during the day and less than 40 F at night.
 We don’t even own any clothing that is suitable for these temperatures and for the first several days we froze, especially at night.

 There is no heat in most of the houses in Xela.
 Luckily there are large quantities of second hand clothes for sale cheap, both in the markets and in stores called Pacas.
 We bought three jackets, three pairs of gloves and two pairs of socks for 77 quetzales in the Minerva marketplace (around USD $10) Bargaining is expected, but the price was so good I just agreed, happy to be warm.

-Things to do with Kids in Xela
+Things to do in Xela

 In the Parque Central there are always other children to play with and lots of local life passing by.
 My girls found a tree that we visited every day so they could climb.
 If you want to feed the numerous pigeons women sell small bags of food for them, or you can have your boots shined by local boys.
 Casa Xelajú offers a tour of this historic city center every Monday afternoon (in Spanish) that helped us get to know the surrounding government buildings here as well.

 Near the Parque Central is a cooperative of weavers called Trama Textiles.
 This place not only makes sure that local women receive a fair price for their work, they will teach you to weave with a traditional backstrap loom.
 At first my girls thought it would be boring, but when they saw the women weaving they clamoured to join in and spent two days patiently weaving their own small scarves.
 If you don’t want to make your own there is a demonstration and a shop that sells a variety of unique products from the cooperative.